2015

 During the Covid-19 Pandemic

-The number of refugees decreases, as does the number of volunteers able to come to Chios to help.
+The number of asylum seekers and refugees decreases, as does the number of volunteers able to come to Chios to help.
 The organisation stays flexible and adapts its programs.
 Programs that dealt directly with refugees are paused, to decrease any risk of spreading Covid.
 A small team remains and continues to collect, sort, and distribute non-food items.
 Many NGOs close and withdraw from Chios.

 2022 and Beyond